Momments8888/lifelens-legal/privacy.md

-LifeLensAI ("LifeLensAI," "we," "us," or "our") is a mobile application that builds a searchable memory of your life from photos, voice notes, receipts, prescriptions, text, and location.
+LifeLensAI ("LifeLensAI," "we," "us," or "our") is a mobile application that builds a searchable memory of your life from photos, voice notes, receipts, text, and location.
 This Privacy Policy explains what we collect, how we use it, and the rights you have over your data.

 If you have any questions, contact us at **support@lifelens.app**.